 Joins the Bravo family as lead judge on Top Design.
 Wanders the streets in outfits borrowed from the show hoping to be recognized.

 Gets hitched to Simon.
 Liberace purchases something off-registry.

 Tapped to design a real life Malibu Dream House to celebrate Barbie’s 50th.
 Can finally make amends for decapitating sister’s Barbie in 1974.

-Opens his 20th store.
-It’s in Notting Hill.
+Opens a store in Notting Hill.
 Figure destroyed by local delicacies—scones and clotted cream in London taking the brunt of the blame.

 Celebrates 20 years of empire building.
 Completes a redesign of the groovy Eau Palm Beach Resort & Spa.